All Episodes

 I had to tell you that he's a good deal staying in for you.

-Listen, the ticket that I want to see, I want to see uh Romney and I want to see Rubio.
+Listen, the ticket that I want to see, I want to see Romney and I want to see Rubio.

 Rubio is the star, as you mentioned.

-Yeah, but uh he says he's not interested.
+Yeah, but he says he's not interested.

-I know he's Bobby Gendle says he's not interested.
+Yeah, Bobby Jindal says he's not interested.

 Yeah, yeah.

-So you would reject Obama Romney.
+So you would reject Obama Romney?

 Of course.